spider-themes/eazydocs/readme.txt

 7. Share button to share the docs via all possible ways

 == Changelog ==

+= v2.3.5 (17 November 2023) =
+Fixed: Shortcode wasn't rendering in the doc content area.
+Fixed: Console error for the Conditional dropdown on the right sidebar (unlocked in EazyDocs Pro, Docy and Docly themes)
+Fixed: Conditional dropdown was conflicting with Bootstrap based themes (removed the bootstrap-select JS and made it with custom JS)

 = v2.3.4 (15 November 2023) =
 Fixed: Left sidebar arrow icon toggle not working on Ajax load